 In 2013, a year after returning to the U.S. to care for their children, Dr. Reeves joined a cataract surgery and corneal specialty practice in his home state of Georgia.
 He also served as interim pastor for Byne Memorial Baptist Church.

-Dr. Reeves and his family moved to Fayetteville in 2018 to join Dr. Ennis’ practice and to be closer to family.
+Dr. Reeves and his family moved to Fayetteville in 2018 to join the Advanced Eye Care family.
 Dr. Reeves is very excited about being a part of the Fayetteville community where his father trained as a paratrooper.
 Dr. Reeves specializes in hard to fit contact lenses, dry eye treatment, and helping patients overcome the strain of constant screen time exposure.